heonaliu/bear-magotchi/README.md

 <img src="ZinePNG.png">
 </div>

-## Overview
+## Overview of how it works
 Bearmagotchi was built with Seeed Studio XIAO ESP32-C3 and a custom PCB built with KiCad.
 OnShape was used to build the case design.
 Arduino IDE was used to code the button's functions with the OLED screen.
+There are three switches that you can press, which change the status of the pet's happiness, energy, and hungriness!

 ### Key Parts Used:
 - **Arduino MCU:** XIAO-ESP32-C3